drequeceler/appgyver-js-api/topics/device/methods/getLocale.md

 **Parameters**

 * *function* **successCallback**<br>
-  The success callback function gets the device UDID as a callback parameter:
+  The success callback function gets the device locale data as a callback parameter:
     * *JSON* **data**<br>
         A JSON object containing the locale information as key-value pairs, with the following keys (all *string*s):
         * localeIdentifier